ordina-jworks/ordina-jworks.github.io/_posts/2019-10-25-Kickstarter-Trajectory-2019-Summer-Edition.md

 #### [Lore Vanderlinden](/author/lore-vanderlinden)
 >The agile session was a very enriching experience.
 We learned the basic concepts of agile the right way.
-Michaele was a very inspiring agile coach, making the learning process easier by using a hands-on way of teaching.
+Michaëla was a very inspiring agile coach, making the learning process easier by using a hands-on way of teaching.
 She used real life examples to show us the advantages of working in an agile manner.

 # Final day